Jeremie-Beucler/Rythm-of-thoughts/README.md

   - Incorrect "deliberate" responses: Cases where participants engage in effortful reasoning but still arrive at an incorrect answer.

 - **Use better LLM models such as GPTs, and improve prompt (e.g., give examples)**

-- **Adopt a more bottom-up, unsupervised approach to classify the functions**: Instead of using a pre-defined taxonomy, we could use clustering or topic modeling techniques to identify distinct reasoning functions based on the LLM-generated chunks.
-This would allow for a more data-driven exploration of the functions involved in deliberation (complementary).

 ---